logitechsabarni/wellbeing-hub-app/README.md

 📘 Overview

-Mind Sync is an AI-powered wellness platform that integrates emotional intelligence and gamified habit tracking.
+Well being hub is an AI-powered wellness platform that integrates emotional intelligence and gamified habit tracking.
 It helps users enhance mindfulness, productivity, and wellbeing through mood analysis, activity-based rewards, and visual progress tracking.

 🚀 Features